Mariette Bosch: Legal process

-Botswana prosecutors said that the murder encompassed "the four Ls of murder—love, loot, lust and loathing."
+Botswanan prosecutors said that the murder encompassed "the four Ls of murder — love, loot, lust and loathing."
 After Mariette Bosch's arrest, Tienie Wolmarans married her in 1997 and supported her.
-Bosch was originally held in the Botswana Prison Service Lobatse Prison.
+Bosch was originally held in the Botswana Prison Service's Lobatse Prison.

 Chris McGreal of The Guardian said, "The trial was at times bizarre".
-A psychologist serving the defense, Dr. Louise Olivier, had also worked as a magazine's "sex doctor."
-A psychiatrist, who served as the defense expert witness, argued that Bosch did not have the profile of a killer and was not capable of lying.
+A psychologist serving the defence, Dr. Louise Olivier, had also worked as a magazine's "sex doctor."
+A psychiatrist, who served as the defence's expert witness, argued that Bosch did not have the profile of a killer and was not capable of lying.
 McGreal said that Bosch's daughter cried in court and that her family "were horrified at the circus atmosphere".
-On 13 December 1999, Justice Isaac Aboagye of the Botswana High Court found Bosch guilty of Wolmarans' murder, and in February 2000 he sentenced her to death.
+On 13 December 1999, Justice Isaac Aboagye of the High Court of Botswana found Bosch guilty of Wolmarans' murder, and in February 2000, he sentenced her to death.

 In January 2001, Bosch appealed.
-The British barrister Desmond da Silva represented her.
-A panel of judges from the Commonwealth of Nations served as a court of appeal, and da Silva attempted to convince them that the Botswana government had not revealed, during the trial, that it had granted immunity to a suspect in exchange for testifying against Bosch.
-On 30 January 2001, the Botswana Appeal Court denied the appeal, ruling that Bosch's explanation of the case was not convincing.
+The British barrister Sir Desmond da Silva represented her.
+A panel of judges from the Commonwealth of Nations served as a court of appeal, and da Silva attempted to convince them that the Botswanan government had not revealed, during the trial, that it had granted immunity to a suspect in exchange for testifying against Bosch.
+On 30 January 2001, the Court of Appeal of Botswana denied the appeal, ruling that Bosch's explanation of the case was not convincing.

-At that stage, the only possibility of Bosch being saved from execution would have been a pardon from Botswana President Festus Mogae.
+At that stage, the only possibility of Bosch being saved from execution would have been a pardon from Botswana's President Festus Mogae.
 From 1966 until before Bosch's execution, 33 people had been executed in Botswana.
 On the weekend before Bosch's execution, Mogae said that he was not considering granting clemency.

 While awaiting her death sentence, Bosch was imprisoned in the Gaborone Central Prison.
 The government of South Africa declined to intervene in her case.
 Up to the end, she insisted that she did not kill Ria Wolmarans, did not show remorse, and accused a third party of being the real culprit.